 Due to the step-up feature, the transmission link size may get thinner.

-As compared to the DC machine, there are a smaller number of losses in AC Generator.
+As compared to the DC machine, there are a smaller number of losses in the AC Generator.

 Resistive heat is produced when electricity flows from AC Generator to transformer coils, which can damage the insulation.